-Flashrouters informs us that its tests show picking the least loaded server almost always results in the best performance (even more than picking the server in a country closest to you).
+FlashRouters informs us that its tests reveal that picking the least loaded server almost always results in the best performance (even more than picking the server in a country closest to you).

 The main page of the app also allows you to opt to auto-connect the VPN when the router starts, and to enable the global kill switch.